 - They are polysynaptic and evoked by cutaneous stimulation. - Include: planter, abdominal, and cremasteric reflexes. - Planter Reflex (S1-S2): The patient lies down with the soles of both feet opposed; the feet must be warm and relaxed.
 The sole of the foot is now scratched firmly but gently along the length of the outer border.
 Normal response should be a flexion of the big toe and adduction of other toes.
 In UMN lesion, there will be extension of the big toe with abduction of other toes (the same response is seen in infants and children below 1 year age because of incomplete development of nervous system (corticospinal tract) at that age).
-The normal response is called a negative Babinski's sign.
+The normal response is called a negative Babinski's sign while abnormal one is called a positive Babinski's sign.